lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

 If desired, convert table view queries to `ADQL Queries` using the "Populate and Edit ADQL" button at the bottom of the page.

 **Search:** Press the search button at lower left when ready to execute.
+The example in the image below queries the dp01_dc2_catalogs.object table using a cone search centered on 61.863 -35.790 in decimal degrees (the approximate center of the DC2 region) with a 200 arcsecond radius.
+The search will return data in columns ra, dec, mag_g, and mag_i for all objects with mag_g and mag_i brighter than 24th magnitude.

 .. figure:: /_static/portal_example_search.png
     :name: portal_example_search

-    This example queries the dp01_dc2_catalogs.object table using a cone search centered on 61.863 -35.790 in decimal degrees (the approximate center of the DC2 region) with a 200 arcsecond radius.
-The search will return data in columns ra, dec, mag_g, and mag_i for all objects with mag_g and mag_i brighter than 24th magnitude.
+    An example query of the DC2 Object catalog.

 .. figure:: /_static/portal_search_working.png
     :name: portal_search_working